TARUNABANSALA/python-challenge/README.md

 ## PyBank Instructions
-In this challenge, you are tasked with creating a Python script to analyze the financial records of your company.
-You will give a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
+In this challenge, we have to create a Python script to analyze the financial records of our company.
+We were given a set of financial data called [budget_data.csv](PyBank/Resources/budget_data.csv).
 The dataset is composed of two columns: "Date" and "Profit/Losses".
-(Thankfully, your company has rather lax standards for accounting, so the records are simple.)

-Your task is to create a Python script that analyzes the records to calculate each of the following:
+We created a Python script that analyzes the records to calculate each of the following:

+*First we read a csv file: describe the file path *Then we assigned variables, lists an dictionaries
+* We open the csv file through csv.reader function Putting inputs from csv file to python variable, lists or dictionary *A dictionary is being created based on Profit/losses as key and Date as Value *Read the rows from the csv file and made a dictionary out of it in the main.py program, the headers of csv file were removed by putting an IF statement
-* The total number of months included in the dataset
+* The total number of months included in the dataset: a variable named "netAmount = 0" was created and it was calculated via for loop iteration of row[1]: profit/losses

+# Calculating Total Months
+    totalMonths = len(dictionary.values())
+# Calculating Average Change
+    # Making a dictionary for change in profit/losses
+    changeProfitLossDict = {}
+    greatest_increase_profits_date = ''
+    greatest_decrease_profits_date = ''
+    # Making a list of Profit/losses using dictionary key values
+    profitLossList = list(dictionary.keys())
+    for i in range(0, len(profitLossList)-1):
+        changeInProfitLoss = int(profitLossList[i+1]) - int(profitLossList[i])
+        change_profit_losses_list.append(changeInProfitLoss)
+        # getting the date of Change by calling values from dictionary
+        dateOfChange = dictionary.get(profitLossList[i+1])
+        # Making a new dictionary of key: changeInProfitLoss and value: dateOfChange
+        changeProfitLossDict[changeInProfitLoss] = dateOfChange
+        sum_of_change = (sum_of_change + int(change_profit_losses_list[i]))
+        # Calulating the average change
+    Average_change = round((sum_of_change/len(change_profit_losses_list)), 2)
+#  The greatest increase in profits (date and amount) over the entire period
+    greatest_increase_profits = max(change_profit_losses_list)
+    greatest_increase_profits_date = changeProfitLossDict.get(greatest_increase_profits)
+    greatest_decrease_profits = min(change_profit_losses_list)
+    greatest_decrease_profits_date = changeProfitLossDict.get(greatest_decrease_profits)

 * The net total amount of "Profit/Losses" over the entire period